 Source: Bureau of Labor Statistics, 2014

-Overall, the BLS predicts that employment for all protective service occupations nationwide will increase 8 percent from 2012 to 2022, or almost as fast as the average for all occupations combined.
+Overall, the BLS predicts that employment for all protective service occupations nationwide should increase 8 percent from 2012 to 2022, or almost as much as the average for all occupations combined.

 Choosing the Right Schools

 When researching online criminal justice programs, there are a few things to keep in mind.
 First of all, it is important to verify that the school you hope to attend is, in fact, accredited.
 If you are having trouble locating this information, you should contact the Council for Higher Education Accreditation (CHEA) or the U.S. Department of Education (USDE).
-Either agency can provide you with up-to-date accreditation information on any school you are considering.
+Either agency should be able to supply you with up-to-date accreditation information on any school you are considering.